jacksonwalters/scotus-v-public/README.md

 on a large set of Q/A pairs.
 An RNN or CNN would be best suited to this task.
 Further, there currently exist trained networks to perform political sentiment analysis on text.
 I trained one using tweet data from Donald Trump and AOC from 2018 using [Denny Britz's classifier](https://github.com/jacksonwalters/cnn-text-political-bias-tf), and it performed okay.
-In the intervening years TensorFlow upgraded to v2.0+ and deprecated tf.contrib.
-TensorFlow is encouraging people to use [Keras](https://www.tensorflow.org/tutorials/keras/text_classification_with_hub), a higher level toolkit, and use pre-existing datasets or upload their own in a specific format.
+In the intervening years TensorFlow upgraded to v2.0+ and deprecated tf.contrib, which broke this with no easy ability to downgrade to TF 1.14.
+They're encouraging people to use [Keras](https://www.tensorflow.org/tutorials/keras/text_classification_with_hub), a higher level toolkit, and use pre-existing datasets or upload their own in a specific format.

 In the end, a user puts in a set of keywords to specify an issue, and a plot of public sentiment